 Removing $1,000,000.00 to an Irrevocable Life Insurance Trust can provide a $400,000 savings.
 There are other trusts, such as GRATs, SLATs and Charitable Remainder Trusts that can also reduce the federal estate tax if used correctly.

 To help you sort out which trust, if any, would help you, I would need to know (among other things) your assets, their ownership structure, their approximate value and your estate planning goals.
 It takes time and experience to apply all these factors correctly.If you would like to know more, please feel free to set up a free consultation.

 In conclusion, in this Post, I tried to answer the question, “Can a Trust Reduce the Death Tax?”
 So, let me know how I did.
 Comments and questions are welcome!

-If you have any other questions about Estate Planning in Philadelphia or Philadelphia Trusts, feel free to contact our office for a free consultation.
+If you have further questions about Irrevocable Trusts as part of an Estate Plan, or any other questions about Estate Planning, feel free to contact our office for a free consultation.